Approximate Majority With Catalytic Inputs: Approximate Majority with Catalytic Inputs

 \section{Approximate Majority with Catalytic Inputs}

-We now present a protocol, $\dbamc$, for computing approximate majority in the CI model.
-As mentioned earlier, the protocol is a natural adaptation of a third-state dynamics from the original model, where we now account for the behavior of $n$ catalytic input agents and $m$ worker agents.
+We now present and analyze the $\dbamc$ protocol for computing approximate majority in the CI model.
+The protocol is a natural adaptation of the third-state dynamics from the original model, where we now account for the behavior of $n$ catalytic input agents and $m$ worker agents.
 Using the CI model notation introduced in Section~\ref{sec:prelims}, we consider a population with $N = n + m$ total agents.
-Each input agent begins (and remains) in state $I_X$ or $I_Y$, and we assume each worker agent begins in a \textit{blank} state $B$, but may transition to states $X$ or $Y$ according to the transition rules found in Figure~\ref{fig:protocols}.
+Each input agent begins (and remains) in state $I_X$ or $I_Y$, and we assume each worker agent begins in a \textit{blank} state $B$, but may transition to states $X$ or $Y$ according to the transition rules found in Figure~\ref{fig:dbam}.
 Letting $i_X$ and $i_Y$ (and similarly $x, y$ and $b$) be random variables denoting the number of agents in states $I_X$ and $I_Y$ (and respectively $X, Y$, and $B$), we denote the \textit{input margin} of the population by $\epsilon = |i_X - i_Y|$.
-Throughout the section, we assume without loss of generality that $i_X \ge i_Y$.
+Throughout the section, we assume without loss of generality that $i_X > i_Y$.

-As described in Section~\ref{sec:intro}, the $\dbamc$ protocol is a natural adaptation of the $\dbam$ protocol for the CI model.
 Intuitively, an undecided (blank) worker agent adopts the state of a decided agent (either an input or worker), but decided workers only revert back to a blank state upon interactions with other workers of the opposite opinion.
 Thus the protocol shares the opinion-spreading behavior of the original $\dbam$ protocol, but note that the inability for decided worker agents to revert back to the blank state upon subsequent interactions with an input allows the protocol to converge to a configuration where all workers share the same $X$ or $Y$ opinion.

-\textbf{Main Result} \ The main result of the section characterizes the convergence behavior of the $\dbamc$ protocol when the input margin $\epsilon$ is sufficiently large.
-Assuming that $i_X \ge i_Y$, recall that we say the protocol \textit{correctly computes} the $\majority$ of the inputs if we reach a configuration where $x = m$.
-The following theorem then says that, subject to mild constraints on the population sizes, when the input margin is $\Omega(\sqrt{N \log N})$, the protocol correctly computes the majority value of the inputs in roughly logarithmic parallel time with high probability.
+\paragraph*{Main Result} The main result of the section characterizes the convergence behavior of the $\dbamc$ protocol when the input margin $\epsilon$ is sufficiently large.
+Recall that we say the protocol \textit{correctly computes} the $\majority$ of the inputs if we reach a configuration where $x = m$.
+The following theorem shows that, subject to mild constraints on the population sizes, when the input margin is $\Omega(\sqrt{N \log N})$, the protocol correctly computes the majority value of the inputs in roughly logarithmic parallel time with high probability. \\

 \begin{restatable}{theorem}{thmdbamcoverall} There exists some constant $\alpha \ge 1$ such that, for a population of $n$ inputs, $m$ workers, and initial input margin $\epsilon \ge \alpha \sqrt{N \log N}$, the $\dbamc$ protocol correctly computes the majority value of the inputs within $O\left(\frac{N^4}{m^3} \log N\right)$ total interactions with probability at least $1- N^{-c}$ for any $c \ge 1$ when $m \ge n/10$ and $N$ is sufficiently large. \end{restatable}